-Information in the menus below was updated in March 2019.
-To contribute information that may be of interest to others in your country, please contact your country’s hosts: Glenn Melvin (email@example.com) or Lisa McKay-Brown (firstname.lastname@example.org).
-As the International Network for School Attendance grows, materials will be added to your country’s webpage.
+Information in the menus below was updated in February 2023.
+To contribute information that may be of interest to others in your country, please contact your country’s hosts: Glenn Melvin (firstname.lastname@example.org) or Lisa McKay-Brown (email@example.com).

 People, groups, and organizations

 - The Navigator Program is funded by the Victorian Department of Education and Training and provides support to young people aged 12-17 years who are not connected to school at all, or are at risk of disengaging.

 - The ‘In2School’ project is based at Travancore School in Victoria.
 The project is delivered in partnership between the Melbourne Graduate School of Education, the Royal Children’s Hospital Mental Health (RCH MH), and Travancore School.
 It is aimed at students aged between 11 and 15 who have been refusing to attend school, and who have an anxiety and/or mood disorder diagnosis.
 In2school brings teachers and clinicians together to assess, plan, and implement needs-based, personalised programs for each young person.
 Support is provided at home, in the clinic, and in the classroom.
 Each intake is of 6 months duration and aims to help youth return to mainstream school settings.
 Chief Investigators: Dr Lisa McKay-Brown (University of Melbourne), Professor Lorraine Graham (University of Melbourne), Dr Ric Haslam (RCH MH).

 - CatholicCare in Victoria provide support to families where a child is experiencing school refusal